LLNL/merlin/docs/source/modules/hello_world/hello_world.rst

     ``%%`` is a special token that defines where the value in the label is placed.
 In this case the parameter labels will be GREET.hello, GREET.hola, etc. The label can take a custom text format, so long as the ``%%`` token is included to be able to substitute the parameter’s value in the appropriate place.

-So this will give us 1) an English result, and 2) a Spanish one (you could add as many more langauges as you want, as long as both parameters hold the same number of values).
+So this will give us 1) an English result, and 2) a Spanish one (you could add as many more languages as you want, as long as both parameters hold the same number of values).

 Section: ``study``
 ~~~~~~~~~~~~~~~~~~
-This is where you define worfklow steps.
+This is where you define workflow steps.
-While the convention is to list steps as sequentially as possible, the only factor in determning step order is the dependency DAG created by the ``depends`` field.
+While the convention is to list steps as sequentially as possible, the only factor in determining step order is the dependency DAG created by the ``depends`` field.

 .. code-block:: yaml